 Wish you had a few more hours in bed this morning?
 You’re not alone.
 More than a third of adults say they don’t get enough sleep.1 And sleep problems, or so-called "coronasomnia," are one of the lasting effects of the pandemic.2

-In a quest for shut-eye, more and more people are turning to melatonin.
+In a quest for shut-eye, more people are turning to melatonin.
 Between 1999 and 2018, the use of melatonin supplements by adults in the United States quintupled.3

-Whether you’re curious about melatonin or have already added it to your nightly routine, there are important things to know.
-Anupamjeet K. Sekhon, MD, a sleep medicine doctor at Kaiser Permanente’s Sleep Center in Fontana, California, answers 6 common questions about melatonin supplements.
+Whether you’re curious about melatonin or have already added it to your routine, there are important things to know.
+Anupamjeet K. Sekhon, MD, a sleep medicine doctor at Kaiser Permanente’s Sleep Center in Fontana, California, answers 6 common questions about melatonin.

 What is melatonin and how does it work?